 CROP TOOL

+The third icon looks like a square with arrows.
+This is your CROP option which lets you crop, straighten or rotate your image.
 Have some fun with each of these, because there’s a lot of ways to edit your images using these three simple features built right into your smartphone camera.

-Now that we’ve covered some iPhone camera tips, let’s dive into some tools that will come in handy while you practice improving your iPhone photography skills.
+Now that we’ve covered some iPhone camera tips, let’s dive into some iPhone photography tools that will come in handy while you practice improving your skills.

 When taking pictures with your iPhone camera, you are probably using natural light.
 Natural light is beautiful, but it’s constantly changing which can make it tricky to control without some basic tools to help you.